Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Girls backpacks are not simply smaller versions of your adult backpack.

-So finding the best girls backpacks has sent you to this page.
-Here's your strategy:
+So finding the best girls backpacks has sent you to this page, looking for tips.

 First think through why your girl is on the trail.

 Then help her select a pack from your pared down list of suitable candidate backpacks.